 In Cambodia, this translates to a need for provision of specialty services often found nowhere else, like oncology, cardiology, neurology and other secondary and tertiary services.
 By elevating such specialties, AHC is able to fill gaps and accelerate progress within the country’s healthcare system, without undermining or duplicating services.

-Education is as important as ever, as AHC continues to train the country’s next generation of healthcare leaders and expand upon its capacity-building activities.
+Education is as important as ever, as AHC continues to train the country’s next generation of healthcare leaders and expand upon its capacity building activities.
 By replicating AHC’s impactful programmes and increasing health literacy in the community, health outcomes can be improved across the country.
-Throughout, AHC operates at the highest standards in governance and transparency.
+Throughout, AHC will continue to operate with the highest standards in governance and transparency.